rohan-24/OlfactionModelling/README.md

 # OlfactionModelling
 The files here contain the most recent and necessary folders needed to run the olfaction model.
-It also contains the most recent Figures generated from the model
+It also contains the most recent Figures generated from the model.

 To get started with running simulations: